Home | About Joyce | Gallery | Commissions | Awards | Publications | Archives | Contact

 Artist Statement

 I’m often asked why I make cloth dolls and how I got started.
-The simple answer is because of the pleasure they give me.
-I have studied sculpting in polymer clay, but I find working with fabric gives me the most enjoyment.
-In the early 90’s, I noticed the wonderful cloth dolls that were being created by several well-known doll artists.
-I was intrigued by what they could do with some fabrics and stuffing, using their varied talents and skills.
-I knew that I wanted to learn everything I could about cloth doll making.
-With lots of classes and support from other artists and friends, my dream of becoming a cloth doll artist came true.
-Much of my inspiration comes from watching people go about their daily lives and my head is full of many new ideas for dolls.
-After sixteen years and creating more than 750 dolls, I still look forward to sitting down at my sewing machine to begin a new character.
-I try to pass along some of my enjoyment with each doll and I hope they bring a smile to all who see them.
+The simple answer is because it’s fun.
+Ever since I first noticed the dolls being made by cloth doll artists in the early 1990’s, I have been intrigued with what can be done with fabric, some stuffing and lots of imagination.
+I decided that I wanted to learn everything I could about cloth doll making and I also knew I wanted to create character dolls.
+After 32 years and over 1,000 dolls, I still look forward to sitting down at my sewing machine to begin a new little character.
+I try to pass along some of this enjoyment with each doll that I make and I hope they bring a smile to all who see them.

 Joyce Patterson

-In addition to the Brazosport and Galveston Art Leagues, she is a member of the Original Doll Artists Council of America (ODACA), the Professional Doll Makers Art Guild, and the Texas Association of Original Doll Artists (TAODA).
-She is also a member of the Brazoria County Doll Club, which is affiliated with the international United Federation of Doll Clubs, Inc. (UFDC).
+Professional associations include the Original Doll Artists Council of America (ODACA), the Texas Association of Original Doll Artists (TAODA), and the Professional Doll Makers Art Guild (PDMAG).
+In addition to membership in the Brazosport and Galveston Art Leagues, she is also a member of the Brazoria County Doll Club, which is affiliated with the international United Federation of Doll Clubs, Inc. (UFDC).